omanges/turfpy/README.md

 point_on_feature(feature)
 ```

-* Point In Polygon : Takes two Point and finds the geographic bearing between them.
+* Point In Polygon : Takes a Point or a Point Feature and Polygon or Polygon Feature as input and returns
+        True if Point is in given Feature.

 | Argument  | Type | Description |
 | ------- | ------ | ----------- |